 Speaking from my own personal experience (which, after living here nearly 20 years, I'd say is pretty extensive), I describe Roman cuisine this way:

 Let's start with Italian food in general, which is (or rather used to be) local and seasonal.

 This is slowly changing.
 There are greenhouses all over Italy, so you can get tomatoes and eggplant (summer vegetables) year-round.
 (I don't buy tomatoes in winter, even from hot houses.
 They just don't taste like much when out of season.)

 Things are getting shipped between countries all over Europe, so I am now finding asparagus from Spain in the winter.
 Hmm.

 And artichokes, once a typical winter/early spring dish, are available year-round now.
 Once, horrified to find artichokes in July, I asked the restaurant owner about it and he said, well tourists want them.
 Not to lay blame, because I think everyone likes them.

 But in July, those artichokes are not from Rome, they are from Bretagne, France.
 They are still good.
 Just FYI.

-Here are the types of foods you will find on Roman menus today:
+So, to speak specifically about Roman Cuisine, here are the types of foods you will find on Roman menus today: